 The biggest mistake a photographer can make, is to forget to use a contract with their clients.
 Read and learn from the mistakes of other creators with these photographer horror stories.

 It has happened to the best of us.
 We book a new session, shoot beautiful images and deliver them in a timely manner to our client.
 The exchange seems to go just as planned until an unforeseen bump appears in the road.
-Our client is dissatisfied, asks for more images or maybe wants the RAW unedited files – each a huge issue for any photographer to deal with.
-Resolving such problems would prove to be simple, had we only used the one document guaranteed to protect our professional business: a contract.
+Our client is dissatisfied, asks for more images or maybe wants the RAW unedited files.
+Each a huge issue for any photographer to deal with.
+Resolving such problems would prove to be simple.
+If we had only used the one document guaranteed to protect our professional business: a contract.

-We asked a few fellow photographers to share their experiences of shooting without contracts to demonstrate the importance of having such a guideline and document for each and every project you photograph – no exceptions.
+We asked a few fellow photographers to share their experiences of shooting without contracts.
+In order to demonstrate the importance of having this document for each and every project you photograph.

 One fellow photographer shared a story that occurred when shooting a project for a close friend:

 “7 years ago one of my closest friends asked to hire me for an avant-garde editorial-style maternity boudoir/nude portraits at sunrise in the woods.
 I figured since it was one of my closest friends, we didn’t need a contract.

 I didn’t want to charge my friend, so I charged her a nominal fee of almost nothing.
 The shoot went amazing and I mentioned how excited I was about the output and using these in my portfolio.
 She said it was fine.
 And, then revealed that she planned on using these portraits in an exhibition and publishing them in her dissertation book.